azizrh/RAG-Math-Learning/README.md

 - create a file named api, fill it with your gemini api key

-- populate data directory with your pdfs then run populate_database.py
+- populate data directory with your pdfs then run `python populate_database.py`

 - lastly `streamlit run app.py`